Innovation Studies

 technologies.

-level of firms as well as on a global, industry-wide, level.
-In our case study
+firms as well as on a global, industry-wide, level.
+In our case study we

 expectations for both options have alternated in three phases.
 High hopes and